Debt Negotiation Financial Program

 How it Works

-Let’s say your $25,000 credit card debt is made up of $5,000 to five creditors.
-Our attorneys will make contact with your creditors to inform them of your hardship and your intention to “settle” the account.
-The timing of this process is usually based on how late you are on the debt and the amount of funds you have available for settlement.
-During the initial months, most banks will not settle.
+Imagine you owe $25,000 in credit card debt to five different creditors.
+Our attorneys will talk to your creditors and let them know about your financial difficulties and your plan to settle the debt.
+The timing of this depends on how late you are on payments and how much money you have for settling the debt.
+In the beginning, most banks won’t agree to settle.

-What happens next?
-One of the five creditors decides to get it over with and agrees to accept a 50% settlement, provided payment of the full $2,500 can be made within 30 days.
-Since that gives you another month to work with, you’ll have the $2,500 from your settlement budget.
-Your attorney obtains a written settlement offer from the bank and sends you a copy.
-You release the funds, payable to the creditor, and the attorney forwards the payment on your behalf.
-Everything is properly documented for your protection and nothing is left to chance.
+What comes next?
+One of your creditors decides to accept a 50% settlement, but you have to pay the full $2,500 within 30 days.
+You have the $2,500 from your settlement fund, so your attorney gets a written offer from the bank, shares it with you, and you send the payment to the creditor.
+Everything is documented carefully for your protection.

 The debt negotiation strategy is not for everybody.
 But for those who qualify, it’s a no-nonsense financial recovery program that makes good sense.